Back to all Articles

 Answer: I agree that you could stand out at interviews, as employers might consider you too experienced or expensive – even a little out of touch.
 However, don’t lose sight of the things you do have that others might not – including excellent work experience, a valuable skill set, a strong network of contacts and a solid track record.
 The secret is to be prepared for all those issues that might be considered weaknesses and could be brought up during the interview process.

 You are experienced enough to know how to create a good business case for yourself and highlight how you can move your skillset.
-Demonstrate your willingness to learn, to keep growing and take risks.
+Demonstrate your willingness to learn, to keep growing and to take risks.
 Many candidates I meet have the same fear about their age – but I always say age should never be a factor.
 Focus on your strengths around your work experience and qualifications.
-Ask yourself truthfully ‘What value can I bring to this new role’ and ‘Can I sell myself as an expert’?
+Ask yourself truthfully, ‘What value can I bring to this new role?’ and ‘Can I sell myself as an expert’?

 Will they think I have less energy?
 We all slow down as we age.
 However, in the workplace, sometimes the less-experienced person can waste energy on finding a solution when a more seasoned performer may be able to offer solutions immediately.
 Efficiency is key, so you need to give examples of where you were able to sustain your energy levels for major projects and deliver the results.